nopSolutions/nopCommerce-Docs/en/developer/tutorials/source-code-organization.md

 ## `\Test\Nop.Tests`

 `Nop.Tests` is a class library project containing some common test classes and helpers for other test projects.
-It does not have any tests.
+It does not have any tests itself.
 Read more about UNIT testing in nopCommerce in the following article: [UNIT testing](xref:en/developer/tutorials/unit-tests).

 ### `\Nop.Core.Tests`